delving/culture-hub/README.markdown

-# Delving CultureHub
+# CultureHub

-This is the Delving CultureHub.
+The CultureHub is a platform that aims at making cultural objects accessible online.
 More information at http://delving.eu

 ## Getting started